onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-So now the number of button presses is definitely based on the correct number of left button presses.
+So now the number of button presses is based on the correct number of left button presses.

 ### Conditional rendering